Nonparametric inference for continuous-time event counting and link-based dynamic network models: Introduction

 \section{Introduction}

-In this paper we present a modeling approach that can be applied to both, dynamic interactions in networks as well as dynamic link deletion and addition in networks.
+In this paper we present a modeling approach that can be applied to both dynamic interactions in networks as well as dynamic link deletion and addition in networks.
 The case of dynamic interactions considers a network as a collection of actors who can cause instantaneous interactions.
 Both directed and undirected interactions are considered.
-In the model we assume that the time at which an interaction happens, and the pair of actors involved in this interaction, are random, and we model the joint distribution of these quantities as depending on parameters that may change over time.
+In the model we assume that the time at which an interaction happens, and the pair of actors involved in this interaction, are random.
 We call this model a dynamic network interaction model.
 The Enron e-mail data set provides a typical example for a data set that can be modeled in such a way.
 Here one person sending an e-mail to another person is interpreted as the interaction.
 While such interactions can be thought of as edges between two nodes, and while the nodes themselves persist over time, each such edge only exists for an infinitesimal time.
+In contrast to interaction events, we also consider models for connections between the actors of a network that persist over a longer time period.
+In this case, connections comprise four quantities: sender, receiver (a pair of actors), and the lifetime of each connection (start and end).
+Here we speak of dynamic networks.
+Examples for such models are social networks with links indicating an ongoing friendship between two actors.
+The notions of dynamic network interactions and of dynamic networks are different but they are closely related.
+A dynamic network defines two network interaction models, one given by the starting time and one given by the ending time of a connection.
+Furthermore, a network interaction model of e-mails defines a dynamic network by aggregation, where the network shows a connection between two actors as long as they have exchanged e-mails over a certain time period in the past.